Allen-Synthesis/EuroPi/software/contrib/morse.md

 on `DIN`.
 Latched gate outputs stay high across multiple pulses if adjacent signals would be high.

+## Patching Ideas

+Because `Morse` outputs a binary on/off sequence instead of long/short gates, it doesn't naturally sound like morse code.
+But with some clever patching you can create audible morse code!

+### Idea 1: Two envelopes

+Patch the output from `CV1` into an envelope with a short decay and the output from `CV4` into an envelope with a long decay.
+Connect these two envelopes into your VCA (or if your VCA only has 1 CV input, use a mixer).

+### Idea 2: CV-controlled envelope

+If your envelope generator has CV over the decay, you can patch `CV1` into the envelope's trigger, and `CV5` into the decay CV.
+You may need to attenuate the CV control to get the durations right, but this will let you generate long and short pulses with a single envelope.

 ## Morse Code Reference

 | Letter/Number | Morse representation |